bmcmahen/background-zoom/Readme.md

-# background-zoom
+# zoom

-  Zoom a background-image or empty element from an origin position/size, to a target position/size.
-I'm using it to create an iOS style launch animation.
+  Zoom a DOM element from an origin position/size, to a target position/size.
+It's useful for zooming thumbnails, creating iOS style launch animations, etc.

 ## Installation